unik-name/docs.unikname.network/docs/cli.md

 #### Introduction

-This command allows you to resign delegate status of your UNIK.
+This command allows you to resign delegate status of your UNIKNAME.

 #### Arguments
 - `TARGET` (required): the unikid or the @unikname with [the format of a DID](/cheatsheet.html#did-decentralized-identifier) to unregister as delegate.
 See examples below for more information.